Adroiti/docs-for-code-review-tools/tfsec/aws-documentdb-enable-log-export.md

-Pattern: Disabled log export for DocumentDB
+Pattern: Disabled export logs for AWS DocumentDB

 Issue: -

 ## Description

-Document DB does not have auditing by default.
+DocumentDB does not have auditing by default.
 To ensure that you are able to accurately audit the usage of your DocumentDB cluster you should enable export logs.

 **Resolution**: Enable export logs.